 I was also told that Mr. Bob Tedesco held a very long deliberation on HOW TO BUILT A BMX TRACK.
 How contradictory would be the result of building this Worlds track in relation with this instructions.

 Due to the fact the track seemed to be NOT o.k., several questions were asked AFTER the meeting (why not IN the meeting?).
 Several representatives asked UCI officials: What are the criteria for building an indoor BMX track?
-Like in Melbourne a "crossing" is possible (track 200mtr, had to be run 2 times)?
+Like in Melbourne a "crossing" is possible (track 200 mtr., had to be run 2 times)?
 What about the Rule book, don't the criteria mentioned in there for building a track count for indoor tracks?
 So this means indoor tracks are kind of "outlawed"!
 That is a nice guarantee for quality events at World level, isn't it?
+NOT.
 This track was about 28/30 seconds (Elite men), meaning about 300 metres.
 That's too short.
-The starting gate wasn't wide enough (according to the rule-book); the 1st jump not according to the rule book and so on and so on.
+The starting gate wasn't wide enough (according to the rule-book); the 1st. jump was not according to the rule book and so on and so on.
 WHY IS A RULE BOOK NECESSARY THEN?
 Get rid of it.
 UCI should stand for quality and guard that.
 They don't!

 Evaluation on the UCI BMX World Championships Louisville - Kentucky 2001;